MHaggis/sysmon-dfir/README.md

 A curated and bespoke list of resources for learning about deploying, managing and hunting with Microsoft Sysmon.
 Contains presentations, deployment methods, configuration file examples, blogs and additional GitHub repositories.

+You can now breeze through most of the content here: https://mhaggis.github.io/sysmon-dfir/

 # Sysmon Learning Resources